F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ## Important Configuration Notes

 -  This solution requires you to customize and host your own runtime-init configurations.
 For your customized the Runtime Configurations, use the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

+- By default, this solution creates required IAM roles, policies, and instance profile.
+By specifying a value for the **bigIpInstanceProfile** input parameter, you can assign a pre-existing IAM instance profile with applied IAM policy to the BIG-IP instance(s).
+See AWS IAM [documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html) for more information on creating these resources.
+See [IAM Permissions by Solution Type](../../modules/access/README.md#iam-permissions-by-solution-type) for a detailed list of the permissions required by this solution.

 - If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location (NOTE: CloudFormation can only reference S3 bucket locations for templates and not generic URLs like from GitHub), you can use the **s3BucketName**, **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates.
 You may also need to ensure that the user has READ IAM permissions to that bucket.
 See main [/examples/README.md](../README.md#cloud-configuration) for more template customization details.